bruienne/bsdpy/README.md

 logging to a logging facility is planned but not yet implemented.

-**WARNING: **Apart from the pre-alpha state BSDPy is in right now you must always ensure proper DNS functionality in order for BSDP to work.
-This means having working forward lookups for your BSDPy’s host.
+**WARNING: **Apart from the pre-alpha state BSDPy is in right now you must always ensure proper DNS functionality in order for BSDP to work - the same requirements as Apple’s NetInstall Server.
+This means having working forward lookups for your BSDPy host.
 Additionally you really want to have a static IP assignment for the BSDPy host, either through DHCP reservation or directly set.
 Things are guaranteed to be flakey or broken if either one of these is not working.

 ### Sample** **setup